NaimKabir/semantic-mediawiki/README.md

 1. Clone this repo: `git clone https://github.com/NaimKabir/semantic-mediawiki.git`.
 2. Checkout a new branch.
-3. In your branch, update version in `versions.jinja` in the directory root.
+3. In your branch, update versions in `versions.jinja` in the directory root.
-4. In your branch, run `./update_version.py` in the directory root.
+4. In your branch, run `./update_versions.py` in the directory root.
 When you `git diff` you should see relevant changes.
 This step will require you to install python dependencies, e.g with `pip install -r requirements.txt`.
 5. Push your branch with this repo as the upstream source, and open a Pull Request (PR).
 This will trigger tests.
 If they pass and the PR is approved, it will be merged to master.
 Upon merge, a new container will be built and released.
 </details>